-Jewelry Store San Diego
+Jewelry store in San Diego

 The Jewelry Store San Diego Gallery features a large collection of Native American Indian jewelry from Hopi, Navajo, Zuni and Santo Domingo tribes.
 We sponsor an annual event – Santa Fe Marketplace – held every year the third weekend in September – where we invite Native American artists to come and sell their jewelry.